JungMinu/AvetisG.github.io/_posts/2015-06-16-extreme-time-management.md

 I am nowhere near this but my daily actions are all directed towards this goal.
 I was fortunate enough to have people around me that have mastered their own crafts and it definitely helped me go after my own.

-After you get used to doing this you will have two choice - either make it a lifestyle or treat it like a short-term challenge.
+After you get used to doing this you will have two choices - either make it a lifestyle or treat it like a short-term challenge.
 This purely depends on your preferences and your goals.

 My personal suggestion would be to make this a lifestyle, because if you are trying to master this craft then extreme time managmenet is your best ally (which could also be used in any other area of your life).